saugkim/DevOps/Content/learning_devops.rst

 - everyone's reponsibility

 What CD systems looks like?
- - DO small amount of changes (Unit Tests), fast!
+ - DO lots of small changes (Unit Tests), fast!
- - -> Integration Tests
+ - Unit Tests -> Integration Tests ->
- - >> Security Tests, >> Test Env A, >> Test Env B
+ - >> Security Tests >> Test Env A >> Test Env B
 | everything went fine, humans can decide to push into production or not, but
+|
 Continuous deployment? if all tests passed through the continuous delivery pipelines, software automatically go into the production.

 Without continuous delivery, there is no continuous deployment.

 Life Cycle of DepOvs
 ---------------------